secretstartups/handbook/hiring/recruiting-framework/req-creation/index.html.md

 1. Schedule a [Kick-off Session](/handbook/hiring/recruiting-framework/req-overview/#step-3-complete-kick-off-session-agree-on-priority-level--complete-a-sourcing-session) or complete a-sync with the Hiring Team.

-1. Notify the CES Team once the kick-off is complete so the job can be published to the [Careers Page](https://about.gitlab.com/jobs/careers/)
+1. Notify the CES Team inside the kickoff issue so the job can be published to the [Careers Page](https://about.gitlab.com/jobs/careers/)

 **Post the job internally**